 Extremely rare mosasaur species.
+The tooth is perfectly preserved.
 The quality of the enamel is very high due to the beautiful range of caramel brilliant hues.
-It has some glued and tiny filled fractures.
+It has some glued fractures.

 This tooth has been stabilized on its surface by Paraloid B-72 to ensure its stability and consistency.
 This process does not affect neither the color nor any of the characteristics.
 It simply makes the specimen better preserved in the long term.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).

 This quarries have been exploited since the beginning of the past century.
 Many sellers that sell this fossils do not make a good precise taxonomic identification work.

 In these sites there are numerous different species of Mosasaurus described in the enormous assemblage of giant marine reptiles that reigned the seas during the Cretaceous.

 The main rich levels in these paleontological taxons are in the deeper stratigraphic levels of the sedimentarian filling of the Ouled Abdoun Basin.
 The age of these correspond to the Maastrichtian stage, 66 million years ago.